Glenroy (Albury - NSW)

 Glenroy shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-The area's university qualification rate is 20.8%, significantly lower than NSW's average of 32.2%.
-Bachelor degrees are the most common at 14.5%, followed by postgraduate qualifications (3.4%) and graduate diplomas (2.9%).
-Vocational credentials are prevalent, with 38.0% of residents aged 15+ holding them - advanced diplomas at 11.2% and certificates at 26.8%.
-Educational participation is high, with 26.8% currently enrolled in formal education: 8.8% in primary, 7.6% in secondary, and 3.2% in tertiary education.
+The area's university qualification rate was 20.8%, significantly lower than the NSW average of 32.2%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees were the most common, at 14.5%, followed by postgraduate qualifications (3.4%) and graduate diplomas (2.9%).
+Trade and technical skills were prominent, with 38.0% of residents aged 15+ holding vocational credentials – advanced diplomas (11.2%) and certificates (26.8%).

-Educational participation is notably high, with 26.8% of residents currently enrolled in formal education.
-This includes 8.8% in primary education, 7.6% in secondary education, and 3.2% pursuing tertiary education.
+Educational participation was high, with 26.8% of residents currently enrolled in formal education.
+This included 8.8% in primary education, 7.6% in secondary education, and 3.2% pursuing tertiary education.

 Frequently Asked Questions - Education